stackpress/lib/docs/Events.md

 The EventEmitter instance to allow method chaining.

-#### Creating Task Queues
+### 2.9.
+Creating Task Queues

-The following example shows how to create a new task queue (can be overridden in subclasses).
+The following example shows how to create a new task queue for custom event processing.

 ```typescript
 const queue = emitter.makeQueue();